Riders to The Sea - Odin, written by Linda Munson

 ODEN, ODINN, ODUN

-Because Odin was chief of the gods and had so many powers, names, and attributes, he was called the Allfather.
+Because Odin was chief of the gods and had so many powers, names, and attributes, he was called the Allfather, the highest of the gods.

 Odin was called the Allfather, the chief of gods, but he had many other names.